-In 2009, Dr. Wu also joined Gravity Power LLC, formerly known as LaunchPoint Innovations LLC, where he has been responsible for the design and optimization of the pump turbines for the proposed energy storage modules.
-Currently he serves as a consultant for both LaunchPoint Technologies Inc and Gravity Power LLC.
+In 2009, Dr. Wu also joined Gravity Power LLC, formerly known as LaunchPoint Innovations LLC, where he has been responsible for the design and optimization of the pump turbines for energy storage.

 Dr. Wu received his Ph.D. in Information Science from Nagoya University, Japan, his Master of Science degree in Hydraulic Engineering from Tsinghua University, and his BSME from Jiangsu University, China.
 Prior to joining LaunchPoint, he worked for the Changjiang Water Conservancy Committee, China, designing facilities for hydro power stations.
 In addition, as an assistant professor in the Department of Power Engineering at University of Shanghai for Science and Technology, Dr. Wu focused on the optimal design of turbomachinery, cavitation, and CFD.
 He managed the design and development of high-performance hydro-turbines and reversible pump-turbines at the Division of Thermal & Hydroelectric Systems, Hitachi, Ltd. in Japan.
-Dr. Wu also contributed to the development of Eulerian multi-phase flow codes for the lead Star-CD commercial software at CD-Adapco in London.
-As Senior Research Mechanical Engineer for Newport Medical Instruments, Inc. (now acquired by Covidien), he led the development and optimization design of respiratory ventilators.
+Dr. Wu also contributed to the development of Eulerian multi-phase flow codes for the lead commercial CFD software Star-CD (Now Star-CCM), at CD-Adapco in London.
+As Senior Research Mechanical Engineer for Newport Medical Instruments, Inc. (acquired by Covidien, and later by Medtronic ), he led the development and optimization design of respiratory ventilators.

 Dr. Wu has 3 patents and has authored over 50 publications in his field.
 He has served as an Editorial Board member for two internationally-circulated, peer-reviewed journals: The American Society for Artificial Internal Organs (ASAIO) Journal and Artificial Organs, for which he still serves.